Megabit/Blazorise/docs/_docs/components/repeater.md

 ## Basics

 The repeater component is a helper component that repeats the child content for each element in a collection.

-With support for [INotifyCollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged).
+One advantage over using traditional `@foreach` loop is that repeater have a full support for [INotifyCollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged).
+Meaning you can do custom actions whenever a data-source changes.

 ## Usage

-By default a dropdown toggle will open and close a dropdown menu without the need to do it manually.
-In case you need to control the menu programmatically you have to use the Dropdown reference.

 ```html
 <ul>